Tomography by Design: An Algebraic Approach to Low-Rank Quantum States: Efficient Low-Rank QST via Structured Measurements

-Finally, by applying the results of \cite[Theorem 1.1]{li2013newbounds}, the chordal distance between the (global) true column space \(U\) and its estimate \(\tilde{U}\) can be bounded as follows:

 The global subspace error is bounded by the local noise-to-signal ratio $\epsilon/\delta$ multiplied by an accumulation factor.
-If each submatrix contributes $d$ new coordinates (so $|\iset{r}_l| = R + d$), then one possible construction---such as the overlapping block diagonal pattern shown in Fig.~\ref{fig:ovlp}---must satisfy $\cup_{l=1}^L \iset{r}_l = [D]$ to ensure coverage of all $D$ coordinates.
+If each submatrix contributes $d$ new coordinates (so $|\iset{r}_l| \!=\!
+R \!+ \!d$), then one possible construction---such as the overlapping block diagonal pattern shown in Fig.~\ref{fig:ovlp}---must satisfy $\cup_{l\!=\!1}^L \iset{r}_l\! =\!
+[D]$ to ensure coverage of all $D$ coordinates.
+See \cite{bishop2014deterministic, pimentel2016dsc, stijn2023mlsvdfsj} for details about these patterns.
 The orthogonal complement of each isorank submatrix provides $d$ vectors orthogonal to the true $R$-dimensional column space, imposing $2Rd$ real constraints.
-Since an $R$-dimensional subspace in $\mathbb{C}^D$ has $2R(D-R)$ intrinsic degrees of freedom, a necessary condition is $L d \ge (D - R).$ When $d=1$, the scheme provides sufficient conditions; for $d>1$, each submatrix provides more constraints, so fewer are needed.
-Larger, non-redundant overlaps introduce additional independent constraints in the concatenated matrix $\tilde{\mat{Q}}_{\mathrm{tot}}$ (resp. $\tilde{\mat{P}}_{\mathrm{tot}}$), tightening the intersection of local subspaces, improving conditioning, and reducing the global error.
+Since an $R$-dimensional subspace in $\mathbb{C}^D$ has $2R(D\!-\!R)$ intrinsic degrees of freedom, a necessary condition is $L d \!\ge \!(D \!-\!
+R).$ When $d\!=\!1$, the scheme provides sufficient conditions; for $d\!>\!1$, each submatrix provides more constraints, so fewer are needed.
+Larger, non-redundant overlaps introduce additional independent constraints in the matrix $\tilde{\mat{N}}$, tightening the intersection of local subspaces, improving conditioning, and reducing the global error.

 \unskip